Alexmhack/postgresql_local/README.md

 is like the other two values a NOT NULL value since a flight has to have a fixed duration.

 NOTE: \d is the command for getting the details of our table.

+# Inserting Into Table
+Inserting data into our table is just like creating except here we specify the values to be inserted like the code in our file insert.sql